sid053/hackerrank/README.md

 coding solutions

-If you are looking for the solutions of hackerrank.com I will be posting the questions that I have solved.
+If you are looking for the solutions of hackerrank.com I will be posting the solutions for the questions that I have solved.